heitornolla/Sentiment-Analysis-with-Natural-Language-Processing/README.md

 ### Classification Report
 ![Model's Classification Report](metrics/classification_report.png)

 The blue (precision), orange (recall) and green (f1-score) bars show the metrics for each class.
-We can see that the model is overall more precise when detecting positive reviews, but shows solid scores on both cases.
+We can see that the model is overall **more precise when detecting positive reviews**, but shows **solid scores on both cases**.

 ### Confusion Matrix
 ![Model's Confusion Matrix](metrics/classification_report.png)

-As we see from the confusion matrix, the model's most frequent mistake is confusing negative reviews as positive.
+As we see from the confusion matrix, the model's most frequent mistake is **confusing negative reviews as positive**.
 Aside from training and using other models, this could also be a result of an unbalanced dataset - one that has more positive reviews than negative ones.

 For explainability, we want to know why a review was classified as positive or negative.
-We use two complementary tools:
+We use two complementary tools.
+The `explainability.py` file loads the trained Logistic Regression model and the TF–IDF pipeline and samples reviews, generating LIME and SHAP visualizations in the `/explainability` folder.

 ### LIME (Local Interpretable Model-agnostic Explanations)
 LIME works on individual predictions.
-For a given review, it identifies the top words that influenced the classification.
-In the code, the explanation is converted into a matplotlib figure and saved as lime.png.
+For a given review, it **identifies the top words that influenced the classification**.

 ![Model's LIME Report](explainability/lime.png)

 This graph shows which words weighted the model the most towards a specific prediction.
 Green words weight towards a positive review and red ones, towards a negative review.

 ### SHAP (SHapley Additive exPlanations)
 SHAP provides a more general view.
-Instead of only explaining one prediction, it highlights the most influential words across many reviews.
-The `explainability.py` file loads the trained Logistic Regression model and the TF–IDF pipeline and samples reviews, generating LIME and SHAP visualizations in the `/explainability` folder.
+Instead of only explaining one prediction, it **highlights the most influential words** across many reviews.

 ![Model's SHAP Report](explainability/shap.png)